EXPO2025 Theme Weeks

 Toshiki Takenouchi

-Professor and Chairman, Department of Pediatric Neurology, Dentistry and Pharmaceutical Sciences, Okayama University Graduate School of Medicine
+Professor, Department of Pediatric Neurology, Dentistry and Pharmaceutical Sciences, Okayama University Graduate School of Medicine

 He holds a Doctor of Medicine (MD, PhD) and graduated from the Keio University School of Medicine in 2002.
 His specialties include general pediatrics, pediatric neurology, and clinical genetics.
 He is also specialists in pediatrics and pediatric neurology in the United States.
 He serves as a council member of the Japanese Society of Child Neurology and a director of the Japanese Society of Pediatric Genetics.